manojijthadani/chirp/docs/architecture_design.md

 In contrast, a multi-threaded design can offer a compelling trade-off.
 By leveraging lightweight threads within a single process boundary, systems can achieve parallelism with lower latency, as there's no need for data serialization or security overhead typically required in cross-process communication.
 However, this approach may reduce flexibility in fault isolation, making the system less resilient to individual thread failures.

-Nice Services is a project that aims at providing a very light weight and simple API written in C++ for C++ developers that alllows for inter thread communication.
+Chirp is a project that aims at providing a very light weight and simple API written in C++ for C++ developers that alllows for inter thread communication.

 ## Project Overview

-The API for Nice Services enables developers to create services as individual threads.
+The API for Chirp enables developers to create services as individual threads.
 Each service runs in its own thread and is responsible for handling multiple tasks.
 Tasks are registered to a service using the `registerMsgHandler(..)` function that associates a unique message to a task.
 Once registered, these tasks are triggered when the service receives corresponding messages through the `postMsg(..)` call.
 Developers must ensure that the order and data types of parameters remain consistent between the `registerMsgHandler(..)` and `postMsg(..)` calls.
 If there is a mismatch a message will be provided in the debug log.
 Internally, each service manages an event queue to handle and dispatch messages to the appropriate task handlers.
 The tasks registered for a service are gauranteed to run on the same thread and in the order the messages came in.
 Hence all the tasks for a service are thread safe.

-Nice Services is a C++20 library that provides a lightweight, thread-safe message-passing framework for building concurrent services.
+Chirp is a C++20 library that provides a lightweight, thread-safe message-passing framework for building concurrent services.
 The framework enables developers to create services that communicate through asynchronous message passing, with support for type-safe message handlers and flexible argument passing.

 ### Key Features
 - **Asynchronous Message Passing**: Services communicate through typed messages that are fast.